VOL. III - APPENDIX N

 In 1911 they were living 117 Ridgway Road, Luton, where 29 year old Alfred was a printer (compositer).

 In 1911 James Arthur Barton was boarding with William Christian, aged 60 and his wife Mary, aged 56 at Silverhicks Farm, Ashburnham.
 Also boarding at the address was Frank Noakes, aged 20 and Emily Mitchell nee Bourner who was the daughter of Peter Bourner and Sarah Barton (Appendix G).

-I was told that Alfred and Mary Jane had three children, but can only trace details of two:
+I was told that Alfred and Mary Jane had three children,

 - Harry Gordon Meekins.
 Born 17 March 1909 in Eastbourne.

 - Hilda Margaret Meekins.
 Born 31 March 1912 in Bedfordshire

 - Helen Jane Meekins.
 Born 1925 in Tonbridge

 In 1939 Alfred and Mary were living at 29 Hectorage Road, Tonbridge where Alfred was a printers compositer.

 Alfred Percy Meekins died in 1947 in Tonbridge.
 Mary Jane Meekins in 1969 in Tonbridge.